VRViewportPose/VRViewportPose/README.md

 d.
 The generated EPS images named "*polar_fit_our_dataset.eps*", "*polar_change.eps*", "*azimuth_change.eps*", and "ACF_our_dataset.eps" will be saved in a folder. "*polar_fit_our_dataset.eps*", "*polar_change.eps*", and "*azimuth_change.eps*" show the distribution of the experimental data for polar angle, polar angle change, and azimuth angle change fitted by different statistical distributions, respectively. "*ACF_our_dataset.eps*" shows the autocorrelation function (ACF) of polar and azimuth angle samples that are *Δt* s apart.

+## 4. <span id="3">Viewport Pose Prediction in the Baseline ALG-ML</span>
+The baseline ALG-ML is a prediction-based method to reuse the pixels.
+In ALG-ML, we adopt an online ridge regression model, we predict the position *x*, *y*, *z*, and the orientation *θ* *ϕ* separately.
+The code for predicting the viewport poses in ALG-ML can be found download [**here**](https://github.com/VRViewportPose/VRViewportPose/blob/main/Viewport_Pose_Prediction.py).

 ### B. Position model
 #### Data processing